vidinoti/cordova-plugin-PixLive/README.md

 ## Create an augmented reality app in two minutes!
 The best way to start developing your app is with a simple example.
 This demo app show you the basis for using PixLive SDK in your cordova project.

-* Create a new Cordova project using cordova-template-PixLive. **Don't forget to register your app on http://pixlivemaker.com.**
+* Create a new Cordova project using cordova-template-PixLive.

 ```bash
 cordova create myArApp com.mycompany.myArApp myArApp --template https://github.com/vidinoti/cordova-template-PixLive.git